 - operating car pedals

-This particular syndrome can affect across age and activity level however is more commonly seen in young adults, running or high intensity sports, and people with flat feet.
+This particular syndrome can affect across different ages and activity levels.
+However, it is more commonly seen in young adults who do running or high intensity sports, and people with flat feet.
 That being said, if you have three flights of stairs in your apartment block and no elevator, you are possibly more prone to this kind of overuse injury too.

-Patellofemoral pain is a strongly related to the biomechanics of the leg, meaning how your leg’s muscles, bones, ligaments, fascia interrelate and function as a team to create movement.
+Patellofemoral pain is strongly related to the biomechanics of the leg.
+This means your leg’s muscles, bones, ligaments and fascia, interrelate and function as a team to create movement.
 How this causes patellofemoral pain is unfortunately a case of what came first, the chicken or the egg.

-A consistent overuse movement pattern or a sudden knee cap jolt can deviate the knee cap from its normal movement and cause continued alteration to how your surrounding muscles move the knee OR weakness/tightness of different surrounding muscles can alter the knee cap’s normal movement.
+A consistent overuse movement pattern, or a sudden knee cap jolt, can deviate the knee cap from its normal movement.
+This will cause continued alteration to how your surrounding muscles move the knee OR weakness/tightness of different surrounding muscles can alter the knee cap’s normal movement.

 The patella sits within the quadriceps tendon (front thigh muscle) at the end of your femur.
 The femur has a groove which the shape of the patella lines up with; this allows the patella to track up and down the groove as the knee bends and straightens.